 Be aware of the symptoms that your brakes need to be looked at, for example vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If you notice any of these you should get it checked out by a qualified mechanic.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 .
 Now is the time to inspect your tyres.
 If you spot uneven tyre wear, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below:

 Driving on incorrectly inflated tyres won't just cost you money on additional fuel; it can also impact your stopping distance.
 You can usually find manufacturers recommendations on a panel inside the driver side door.